Parabeac/parabeac_core/README.md

 ### TextStyles

 - If parabeac_core detects global TextStyles in the design file, it will export a file under `lib/theme/<your_package_name>_text_styles.g.dart`.
-This file will contain all global TextStyles of the design file in the following format:

-<details><summary>TextStyle Sample</summary>
+<details><summary>This file will contain all global TextStyles of the design file in the following format:</summary>

 ```dart
 class <YourPackageName>TextStyles {